mateuszwosinski/service-concierge/README.md

 cp .env.example .env
 ```

-Edit `.env` and add your OpenAI API key:
+Edit `.env` and add your OpenAI API key and your password to admin functionalities:
 ```
 OPENAI_API_KEY=your-api-key-here
+ADMIN_PASSWORD=your-password-here
 ```

 2. Build and start the service: